-To further investigate reconnection during BepiColombo's dayside magnetopause traversal, the maximum magnetic shear model (Trattner et al., 2007; 2017) was employed to deduce the location of the reconnection X-lines.
+To further investigate reconnection during BepiColombo's dayside magnetopause traversal, the maximum magnetic shear model (Trattner et al., 2007, 2017) was employed to deduce the location of reconnection X-lines.
 The magnetic shear angle plots during the intervals centered at 00:09, 00:20, 00:28 UT are shown in Figure 3.
-Figures 3a and 3b corresponded to a distorted feature of the anti-parallel reconnection region, which has recently been termed a "Knee" event (Trattner et al., 2021).
-The bent shape of the anti-parallel reconnection region is associated with the field line draping in the magnetosheath during the dominant $B_x$ (significantly sunward) component in this period.
-In Figure 3c, we did not provide the predicted X-line.
-This was because a continuous X-line along the maximum magnetic shear location was difficult to obtain under the situation of a $B_x/B_t > 0.9$ , which was due to the lack of comprehensive study on how the significant radial IMF draping around the magnetopause influences magnetic reconnection.
+Figures 3a 130 and 3b correspond to a distorted feature of the anti-parallel reconnection region, which has recently been termed a "Knee" event (Trattner et al., 2021).
+The bent shape of the anti-parallel reconnection region is associated with the field line draping in the magnetosheath during the dominant B_x (significantly sunward) component in this period.
+Figure 3c did not provide the predicted X-line.
+This was because a continuous X-line along the maximum magnetic shear location was difficult to obtain under the situation of a $B_x/B_t \ge 0.9$, which was due to the lack of

+135 comprehensive study on how the significant radial IMF draping around the magnetopause influences magnetic reconnection.

 In Figure 3a, BepiColombo was located southward of the predicted X-line.
 From Figure 3a to Figure 3b, the predicted X-line crossed the location of BepiColombo and was then located to the south of BepiColombo.
-The changes in X-line locations from Figures 3a to 3b are due to the IMF clock angle decreasing around $10^{\circ}$ together with the $B_x/B_t$ increasing from 0.78 to 0.86.
+The changes in X-line locations from Figures 3a to 3b were due to the IMF clock angle decreasing around 10° together with the B_x/B_t increasing from 0.78 to 0.86.

-The direction of motion for our FTE-type flux ropes was consistent with the predicted location of the reconnection X-line predicted by the maximum magnetic shear model during the changing solar wind conditions for this magnetopause encounter.
+The travelling directions for the FTE-type flux ropes were consistent with the predicted locations of the reconnection X-line by the maximum magnetic shear model during the changing solar wind conditions for this magnetopause encounter.
 Figure 3a corresponded to the only southward traveling FTE-type flux rope, while the other five northward traveling FTE-type flux ropes were observed during the conditions shown in Figures 3b and 3c.

-It needs to note that the FTE-type flux ropes and reconnection exhausts should correspond to strong lateral motion as the predicted X-lines were significantly along with the north-south direction.
+- 145 It needs to note that the FTE-type flux ropes and reconnection exhausts should correspond to strong lateral motion as the predicted X-lines were significantly along with-the north-south direction.
 The reconnection exhausts would correspond to a strong duskward component when the spacecraft was located southward of the X-line and a strong dawnward component when it was northward of the X-line.
-Although the maximum magnetic shear model faces challenges in determining the draping magnetic field lines in the magnetosheath during the intervals of the dominant Bx component (Trattner et al., 2007; 2012), the model predictions are consistent with our observations during BepiColombo's crossing.
+Although the maximum magnetic shear model faces challenges in determining the draping magnetic field lines in the magnetosheath during the intervals of the dominant - 150 B_x component (Trattner et al., 2007, 2012), the model predictions are consistent with our observations during BepiColombo's crossing.